 Absolute primary radiometric thermometry requires an accurate determination of the optical power, emitted over a known spectral band and known solid angle, by an isothermal cavity of known emissivity.
 Measurement of the power requires a radiometer, comprising a detector and spectral filter, with known absolute spectral responsivity.
-The optical system typically includes two co-aligned circular apertures separated by a known distance to define the solid angle, and may additionally include lenses or mirrors.
+The optical system typically includes two coaligned circular apertures separated by a known distance to define the solid angle, and may additionally include lenses or mirrors.
 The refractive index of the medium in which the measurement is made must also be known.
 All measurements of the quantities involved must be traceable to the corresponding units of the SI, in particular, the watt and the metre.

 Uncertainties of around 0.1 K (k = 1) at 2800 K are possible with primary radiometric thermometry.
-Practical guidelines for the realization, including typical uncertainty estimates, are found in the appendix "Absolute primary radiometric thermometry" and references therein.
+Practical guidelines for the realization, including typical uncertainty estimates, are found in the annex "Absolute primary radiometric thermometry" and references therein.
+Methods used for determining the uncertainty associated with thermodynamic temperature as measured using absolute primary radiometric thermometry are described in the annex "Uncertainty estimation in primary radiometric temperature measurement" and references therein.